 However, the more substantial costs are the labor to complete the repair.
 You’ll want to know whether there’s any labor warranty on both repair work and new installations and what that looks like.
 With new installations, you may be able to purchase an additional warranty to cover labor should something fail.
 This is often much less than paying for a full-service call for a faulty component.

 People around Vancouver have trusted Western Pacific Heating, Cooling & Airflow to keep their homes comfy through every season for nearly 20 years.
-Our team provides expert but friendly cooling and heating installation, maintenance and repair together with commercial and residential air balancing services.
-Call to schedule your furnace maintenance appointment with one of our technicians today.
+Our team provides expert but friendly cooling and heating installation, maintenance, and repair together with residential and commercial air balancing services.